PRZEWODNIK DLA WNIOSKODAWCY W PROGRAMIE MAB

 - joint implementation of good practice on work organization, commercialization of research work results and conduct of research

-- research cooperation is a complementary, but not the primary, role of the partner.
+- research cooperation is a complementary, but not the primary, role of the foreign partner.

-Note: Any institution in which the applicant was formerly employed at or is currently employed at can be a partner if it fulfils the other criteria.
+Note: Any institution in which the applicant was formerly or currently employed at can be a partner if it fulfils the criteria listed above.